10 Different Types Of Trevally

 It’s another trevally; however, with its distinctive colors and shape, freight train runs, and more infrequent visits, that has recently captured our attention.
 I’ve encountered Diamond Trevally quite a few times over the years, and they’ve always surprised us as an oddity and an unexpected catch.
 We’ve earmarked certain spots as haunts for these incredible fish over time, and we’re starting to see a pattern with them.

 Although we have caught them on 5″ Scented Jerk ShadZ worked close to the bottom.
-They seem to be a sucker for a blade, and in our area.
+They seem to be a sucker for a blade and in our area.
 We use the TT Lures Switchblade in sizes ranging from 1/2oz to 1 1/2oz.
 I’ve had the most success with bright colors like orange and pink, but I recently lost a horse on Gold Noggin!

 1. Dusky Trevally